dimforge/ncollide/docs/bounding_volumes.md

 implement any specific trait.
 The second argument `f` is a closure (the partitioning scheme) that will split any given array of bounding volumes into two groups.
-This splitting process is known as the _top-down_ tree construction approach, i.e., starting with the tree root and recursively splitting our way to the leaves.
-One example of such partitioning scheme is the `partitioning::balanced_partitioner(...)` that will distribute the objects depending on their bounding volumes position along one axis relative to their median.
-This will generate a balanced tree (with does not guarantee best performances for some applications).
+This splitting process is known as the _top-down_ tree construction approach, i.e., starting with the tree root and recursively splitting its way down to the leaves.
+One example of such partitioning scheme is the `partitioning::balanced_partitioner(...)` that will distribute the objects depending on their bounding volumes position along one axis.
+This will generate a balanced tree (with is not necessarily optimal for all applications).

 The second constructor of the `BVT` is `::new_balanced(...)` which simply invokes `::new_with_partitioner(...)` with your objects and the